-The Fakhid maa riz (literally “lamb leg with rice”), a festive Lebanese preparation served on occasions of great family gatherings: a roasted lamb leg on a bed of spiced rice.
+The Fakhid maa riz (literally “lamb leg with rice”), a festive Lebanese dish served during large family gatherings: a roasted lamb leg on a bed of spiced rice.

-Although Fakhid Maa Riz is not strictly considered a typical Christmas dish in Middle Eastern Christian or Catholic communities, it can certainly be prepared in homes for special occasions because it is a much-appreciated and representative dish of Middle Eastern cuisine.
+Although Fakhid Maa Riz is not specifically considered a traditional Christmas dish in Middle Eastern Christian or Catholic communities, it can certainly be prepared at home for special occasions because it is a very appreciated dish and representative of Middle Eastern cuisine.
 Therefore, it is included in the feature Christmas Around the World.

-In Middle Eastern countries with Christian communities (such as Lebanon, Syria, Palestine), Christmas dishes are often more tied to traditional recipes specific to the holiday, such as:
+In Middle Eastern countries with Christian communities (such as Lebanon, Syria, Palestine), Christmas dishes are often more linked to traditional recipes of the festivity, like:

 • Maqluba (a flipped rice dish with meat and vegetables)